 MindSET Livestream (Body & Soul) - a live, weekly 45-minute session that helps provide DBT skills to young people in emotional distress.
 To register for each session, simply fill in the short form using the link above.
 Anyone registering will be given a link to the next session and links to view recordings of any previous sessions.
 Take a look at he first session.

 ORCHA – is a health app evaluation and advisor organization – on their website they offer free helpful apps to help children and young people with the Coronavirus

-Self-injury Support – a nationwide organization providing support to individual who self-harm/injure.
+Self-injury Support – a nationwide organization providing support to individuals who self-harm/injure.
 Their services are still being offered remotely during the lockdown.

 Step up (Rethink) – This is a link to an online resource for students, created by students in collaboration with Step Up/Rethink Mental Illness.
 They have created an interactive "magazine" full of tips on how to cope with the current Covid-19 situation, inspired by CBT techniques and insight into the challenges students can face.

 The Help Hub - The Help Hub has been set up to support individuals who find themselves with limited contact due to the Covid-19 Coronavirus.
 It is led by a group of qualified therapists who are giving their time freely to help people in this situation offering 20-minute chats on Skype, FaceTime or on the telephone.

 University Mentoring Organisation (UMO) is a specialist mental health mentoring organisation that the University has worked with to supply our students with specialist mentors.
 Their staff are highly trained and provide excellent support.
 On their site, Julio Cervantes, an accredited mental health practitioner and specialist mental health mentor explains how you can take care of your mental and emotional health during Covid-19.